mikemccabe210/amortizedassimilation/README.md

 # Amortized Assimilation

 This respository contains a PyTorch implementation of the (WIP) paper *Learning to Assimilate in Chaotic Dynamical Systems*.
+This work was initially presented at the *NeurIPS 2020 Workshop on Differentiable Vision, Graphics, and Physics in Machine Learning*.

-The accuracy of simulation-based forecasting in chaotic systems, such as those found in weather and climate settings, is heavily dependent on the accuracy of the initial condition estimates used in the forward simulation.
+Abstract: The accuracy of simulation-based forecasting in chaotic systems, such as those found in weather and climate settings, is heavily dependent on the accuracy of the initial condition estimates used in the forward simulation.
 Data assimilation methods seek to infer these initial conditions by systematically combining both noisy observations and numerical models of system dynamics to produce highly effective estimation schemes.
 In this work, we introduce a self-supervised